Do You Know Who You Are?: Composition

-Musically, the sound of Do You Know Who You Are? has been described as emo, post-hardcore and indie rock, drawing comparison to Jawbox and Hüsker Dü.
+Musically, the sound of Do You Know Who You Are? has been described as emo, post-hardcore indie rock, and Midwest emo, drawing comparison to Jawbox and Hüsker Dü.
 Klahn's vocals were compared to Richard Marx if he sang indie rock, with a mixture of the nasal whine of Oasis frontman Liam Gallagher and the raspy nature of Modest Mouse vocalist Issac Brock.
 Robbins contributed strings and percussion to the recordings.
 The album's title is reportedly the final words John Lennon heard as he was dying en route to a hospital.
 Some of the tracks allude to John F. Kennedy assassination conspiracy theories; the title of "The Magic Bullet Theory" being a direct reference.

 The opening track "Johnny on the Spot" starts with drum, guitar and bass triads that were used by typical emo acts of the day, before incorporating syncopated rhythms.
 "Nickle Wound" was the most archetypal example of emo on the record, with its slow guitar work and marching drum patterns, prior to the guitars erupting into heavy distortion and later returning to the slow introduction.
 "Something to Forget (Version II)" was re-recorded from its original release ("Something to Forget (Version I)") on the split with Samuel, and is slightly shorter than that version.
 Brannon wanted the album to open with its title-track but was vetoed by the rest of the group.
 The song is a slow instrumental that builds to a lot of distortion, eventually giving way to the hardest track on the record, "Back and to the Left".
 The song, which has an aggressive rhythm section, features a line of lyrics taken from labelmates Gameface's track "Three".
 Gameface, in turn, referenced "Back and to the Left" in their song "Laughable" (2000).
 "A Jack with One Eye" was written in Daly's basement; Brannon's reaction to it was "thinking that this song is the next level, like this is a real song."